-Appendix 1 of State Planning Policy 5.1 - Land Use Planning in the Vicinity of Perth Airport Adapted from AS 2021- 2000, Table 2.1: Acoustics - Aircraft noise intrusion - Building siting and construction.
+Appendix 1 of State Planning Policy 5.1-Land Use Planning in the Vicinity of Perth Airport Adapted from AS 2021-2000, Table 2.1: Acoustics-Aircraft noise intrusion-Building siting and construction.

-Forecast noise ex Building type less than 20 ANEF (Note 1) 20 to 25 ANEF (Note 2) 25 to 30 ANEF 30 to 35 ANEF House, home unit, flat, caravan park Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Unacceptable (Note 4) (Note 5) School, university Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Unacceptable (Note 4) (Note 5) Hospital, nursing home Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Unacceptable (Note 4) (Note 5) Hotel, motel, hostel Acceptable Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Public building Acceptable Conditionally Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Commercial building Acceptable Acceptable Conditionally Acceptable Conditionally Acceptable Light Industrial Acceptable Acceptable Acceptable Conditionally Acceptable Other industrial Acceptable Acceptable Acceptable Acceptable
+Forecast noise exposure level (ANEF) Building type less than 20 20 to 25 ANEF 25 ANEF (Note 1) (Note 2) 25 to 30 ANEF 30 to 35 ANEF House, home unit, flat, caravan park Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Unacceptable (Note 4) (Note 5) School, university Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Unacceptable (Note 4) (Note 5) Hospital, nursing home Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Unacceptable (Note 4) (Note 5) Hotel, motel, hostel Acceptable Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Public building Acceptable Conditionally Acceptable Conditionally Acceptable Unacceptable (Note 4) (Note 5) Commercial building Acceptable Acceptable Conditionally Acceptable Conditionally Acceptable Light Industrial Acceptable Acceptable Acceptable Conditionally Acceptable Other industrial Acceptable Acceptable Acceptable Acceptable

-Notes:
+Notes-

-- The actual location of the 20 ANEF contour is difficult to define accurately, mainly because of variation in aircraft flight paths.
-Because of this, the procedure of Clause 2.3.2 of AS 2021 may be followed for building sites outside but near to the 20 ANEF contour. - Within 20 ANEF to 25 ANEF, some people may find that the land is not compatible with residential or educational uses.
-Land use authorities may consider that the incorporation of noise control features in the construction of residences or schools is appropriate. - There will be cases where a building of a particular type will contain spaces used for activities which would generally be found in a different type of building (e.g., an office in an industrial building).
-In these cases, Table(a) should be used to determine site acceptability, but internal design noise levels within the specific spaces should be determined by Table (b).
+- 1 The actual location of the 20 ANEF contour is difficult to define accurately, mainly because of variation in aircraft flight paths.
+Because of this, the procedure of Clause 2.3.2 of AS 2021 may be followed for building sites outside but near to the 20 ANEF contour. - 2 Within 20 ANEF to 25 ANEF, some people may find that the land is not compatible with residential or educational uses.
+Land use authorities may consider that the incorporation of noise control features in the construction of residences or schools is appropriate. - 3 There will be cases where a building of a particular type will contain spaces used for activities which would generally be found in a different type of building (e.g., an office in an industrial building).
+In these cases, Table(a) should be used to determine site acceptability, but internal design noise levels within the specific spaces should be determined by Table (b). - 4 This standard does not recommend development in unacceptable areas.
+However, where the relevant planning authority determines that any development may be necessary within existing built up areas designated as unacceptable, it is recommended that such development

-- This standard does not recommend development in unacceptable areas.
-However, where the relevant planning authority determines that any development may be necessary within existing built up areas designated as unacceptable, it is recommended that such development should achieve the required ANR determined according to Clause 3.2 of AS 2021.
-For residences, schools etc, the effect of aircraft noise on outdoor areas associated with the buildings should be considered. - In no case should new development take place in greenfield sites deemed unacceptable because such development may impact airport operations.
+- should achieve the required ANR determined according to Clause 3.2 of AS 2021.
+For residences, schools etc, the effect of aircraft noise on outdoor areas associated with the buildings should be considered. - 5 No new development shall take place in greenfield sites deemed unacceptable because such development may impact airport operations as it relates to the safe movement of aircraft as determined by CASA.